-Figure 115.
+Figure 113.
 Channel Manager Output Block Diagram with PWM generator delivering 1 PWM signal

-10.6.9.4 Programmable Chopper
+9.6.9.4 Programmable Chopper

-Depending on the application hardware (use of a pulse transformer, for example), a chopper may be needed for the PWM signal.
+Depending on the application hardware, a chopper may be needed for the PWM signal.
 The MREF register allows the chopping frequency and mode to be programmed.